 [This article is part of our Transgender Breast Health Series.]

-Breast cancer risk factors are heavily influenced by sex assigned at birth and hormone levels.
+Breast cancer risk factors are heavily influenced by sex assigned at birth and A chemical substance produced in the body that controls and regulates the activity of certain cells or organs. levels.
 So it’s no wonder that one of the top questions we get in our breast health programs is, what about transgender men and women?
-How do breast cancer risk factors and early detection methods change for the transgender community?
+How do breast cancer Anything that increases or decreases a person’s chance of developing a disease. and early detection methods change for the transgender community?

 There are a variety of sex reassignment surgeries (SRS), also called gender confirmation surgeries (GCS), that transgender men and women choose to undergo as part of their transition.
 Three such procedures are: mastectomies, oophorectomies, and breast implants.